MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 The `CreateUser` method only gets called inside that transaction, together with the callback function.
-So here, in `buildStubs` function, I'm gonna change this argument to `db.CreateUserTxParams` and set the `CreateUserParams` as an inner field of it.
+So here, in `buildStubs` function, I'm gonna change this argument `arg := db.CreateUserParams` to `db.CreateUserTxParams` and set the `CreateUserParams` as an inner field of it.

 ```go
 buildStubs: func(store *mockdb.MockStore) {